hywel/hywel.github.io/_posts/2016-01-04-Code-Blocks.md

 For example, here is the command within *R* that can be used to build a site locally, ready for pushing to github[^1].
 This is different to the triple backtick syntax of **RStudio** flavoured Rmarkdown.

-[^1]: Not sure why the following code blocks are truncated - it may be the theme.
+[^1]: Not sure why all of the following code blocks are truncated - it may be the theme?
+They seem to be generally OK when viewing the actual post.

 {% highlight r %}
 servr::jekyll(command="bundle exec jekyll build")